ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

     2022-07-08T00:14:07Z[!knort=blargel]

-each have an internal inconsistency or an unrecognized suffix key/value that are marked as critical, so a recipient MUST treat the IXDTF string as erroneous.
+each have an internal inconsistency or an unrecognized suffix key/value that are marked as critical, so a recipient MUST treat these strings as erroneous.

-Note that this does not mean that an application is disallowed to perform additional processing on inconsistent or unrecognized elective suffix tags, e.g., asking the user how to resolve the inconsistency.
+In this case, applications MUST reject or perform some other error handling, like asking the user how to resolve the inconsistency.

-It means it is not required to do so with elective suffix tags, but is required to reject or perform some other error handling when encountering inconsistent or unrecognized suffix tags marked as critical.
+Note that applications MAY also reject or perform additional processing on elective (not marked critical) suffix tags, but applications are not required to do so.

 ## Inconsistent `time-offset`/Time-Zone Information {#inconsistent}